vanHeemstraSystems/checkly/README.md

-repository-name
+checkly
-# Repository Name
+# Checkly

+> Code-first synthetic monitoring for modern DevOps.
+Monitor your APIs and apps at a fraction of the price of legacy providers.

+Based on "Checkly" at https://checklyhq.com/

-Based on "ABC" at https://www.abc.com/
+Based on "Checkly on YouTube" at https://www.youtube.com/checklyhq

 ## 100 - Introduction